andrewrk/libsoundio/README.md

     If not, might need to hav xrun callback set a flag and have process callback call the underflow callback.
  0. Create a test for pausing and resuming input and output streams.
+    - Should pause/resume be callable from outside the callbacks?
+    - Ensure double pausing / double resuming works fine.
  0. Create a test for the latency / synchronization API.
     - Input is an audio file and some events indexed at particular frame - when listening the events should line up exactly with a beat or visual